Our privacy officer is – Practice Manager.

 The practice does not use your personal information for the purpose of direct marketing; and will not on-sell your personal information.

-In the event the practice implemented marketing materials from the practice your consent to receive such information would be required to proceed.
-If you decide not to receive such information, a request can easily be made to the Privacy Officer or another staff member at the practice.
+In the event the practice implemented marketing materials from the practice, your consent to receive such information would be required to proceed.
+If you decide not to receive such information, a request can be easily be made to the Privacy Officer or another staff member at the practice.

 Sending information overseas

-If we were to employ offshore entities to provide services for the above we would be bound to inform you about where your information is sent; however, at all times the practice will take reasonable steps to ensure compliance with the Australian Privacy Principles in relation to any off-shore transfer of your information if and when this became a development.
+We will try to inform you about where your information is sent.
+Please be assured that we take reasonable steps to ensure compliance with the Australian Privacy Principles in relation to any off-shore transfer of your information.

-We take your privacy seriously.
 If you suspect there has been or may have been a breach of your privacy, you can complain directly to the practice Privacy Officer.
+(See enquiries below).

-In the event of a privacy breach, the practice will comply with applicable guides or guidelines issued by the Office of the Australian Information Commissioner for the handling of privacy breaches.
+In the event of a privacy breach, we will comply with applicable guidelines issued by the Office of the Australian Information Commissioner.

 Privacy and general complaints about your care can also be directed to the Health Services Commissioner.

-For further information about the practice’s management of privacy, please contact our Privacy Officer on 54 611155
+For further information about the practice’s management of privacy, please contact our Privacy Officer (03) 5461 1155